dequelabs/axe-core/doc/standards-object.md

 ### Dpub Roles

 Dpub roles are defined in the [dpub-roles](../lib/standards/dpub-roles.js) file.
 Their structure is the exact same as the aria roles standard (albeit they have different `type`s) and is combined into the `ariaRoles` table.
 They are only separated for organizational purposes.

+### Graphics Roles

+Graphics roles are defined in the [graphics-roles](../lib/standards/graphics-roles.js) file.
+They are extensions of the standard ARIA roles and therefore have the exact same structure.
+The graphics roles are combined into the `ariaRoles` table and they are only separated for organizational purposes.

 ## HTML Elms